SandyRogers/biohack24-metagenomic-crates-report/paper/paper.md

 During BioHackathon Europe 2024, we worked on these three areas as three distinct tracks as shown in Figure 1.

 ## Rationale for using RO-Crates
-RO-Crate was selected as the metadata format and packaing method for this project thanks to its basis in JSON-LD (which is widely supported with tooling in every relevant language), and its ability to reference both typed metadata entities and primary data file objects.
+RO-Crate was selected as the metadata format and packaging method for this project thanks to its basis in JSON-LD (which is widely supported with tooling in every relevant language), and its ability to reference both typed metadata entities and primary data file objects.
 For example, consider an idealised structured description of a metagenomic dataset:

 ```yaml